5 Predictions for Artificial Intelligence in 2019: Analytics, Industries, Approaches, Ethics, Job Creation

-The survey-based stats highlights that more than half of the respondents are sure that the concerns about job security are unnecessary hype.
+The survey-based stats highlight that more than half of the respondents are sure that the concerns about job security are unnecessary hype.
 The need for more education about AI and its real potential will be relevant this year and in the years to come.
 AI will increase its potential to revamp the relationship between employees and technology.

 Today AI-enabled systems do effectively emulate natural processes of thinking and analyzing.
 They cope with respective tasks better than humans do.
 And invariably continue to build capacity.

 AI will be primarily focused on data analysis, which will empower organizations to reconsider some ways they do business.
 Advanced analytical capabilities will allow deriving valuable data from social networks and refining interactions with the consumers by making AI more transparent for a general audience.